parsiya/parsiya.net/content/post/2019/2019-01-15-sans-holiday-hack-2018/index.markdown

 SANS Holiday hack challenge 2018 was fun.
 It was also the first one I tried.
 I liked the talks and that the challenges were accessible to most skill levels.
 I mean [RCE through the -0 bug in v8 is great and all](https://abiondo.me/2019/01/02/exploiting-math-expm1-v8/) but I want people to be able to have fun and learn new skills.

 If being a security consultant has taught me anything, it's that no one has time to read your 100 page report.
 So here are some quick solutions.
-I will post my notes from the Youtube videos in different posts.
+I will post my notes from the YouTube videos in different posts.

 <!--more-->